Header text

 It's taken me a while to wrap my brain around the following two terms, so let's review them just to be sure we're all on the same page:

 Formative Assessment is a kind of check in with your students in the middle of a unit to see where they're at, see where they're struggling.
 The goal is to then use this information to make on-the-fly adjustments to your plans and instruction to help the students reach the goals you've set out for them.
 Formative assessments should be fast, simple, and low-stakes or zero-stakes (i.e. not for points).
 And they have to come early enough so that there's still time left to adjust course as needed.
+If you just want to quickly "take the pulse" of the room, there's no need for extensive feedback comments.

 Summative Assessment is the end measurement point.
 Did they reach the goal?
 How many of the target skills can they actually demonstrate now that the unit is complete?
 Because summative assessments come at the end of the learning process, providing feedback or further coaching at this point is somewhat pointless.
 When students hand in a final essay at the end of the school year are they really going to absorb your extensive comments as they start their summer vacation?
 Shyeah, right!

-EssayTagger's default mode: Formative Assessment
+EssayTagger's default mode: "Evaluation + Feedback"

-The new Summative Assessment mode
+The new "Evaluation-only" mode

 Drag-and-drop the rubric element like you normally would.
 In this example, we are dragging the "Thesis" button to identify the essay's thesis: